zzonyo/trust-docs-test/source/index.html.md

 - canceling: The order is under canceling, but haven't been removed from matching queue yet.
 - canceled: The order is not in the matching queue any more, and completely canceled.
 There is no trade associated with this order.

-**related Ientity**: The frequently used Identities are listed below:
+**IDs**: The frequently used identities are listed below:

 - order-id: The unique identity for order.
-- client-order-id: The identity that defined by client.
+- client-order-id: The identity defined by the client.
 This id is included in order creation request, and will be returned as order-id.
 This id is valid within 24 hours.
 The allowed characters are letters (case sensitive), digit, underscore (_) and hyphen (-), no more than 64 chars.
 - match-id : The identity for order matching.
 - trade-id : The unique identity for the trade.